LeonardJouve/gwent/README.md

 - Eredin destroyer allows to select 2 times
 - Add description to eredin destroyer
 - disable gwent font on card
-- Scorch on row icon is incorrect.
+- Row scorch icon on lg is incorrect.
 Should have horns
 - Cards in discard are not centered
 - Scorch should be discarded
 - Refresh page should redirect to lobby